 One of the Peoria branch libraries, Lincoln, is a Carnegie building, but this 1897 library was not.

-An area blog, Get the Word, calls PPL 'Peoria's intellectual safety net,' a phrase I wish I'd coined.
+An area blog, The Community Word, calls PPL 'Peoria's intellectual safety net,' a phrase I wish I'd coined.

 Its main location, shown at right, was built in 1967, replacing the rather imposing building shown above.

 Peoria took a different approach than did Minneapolis and Madison with its mid-century main location, renovating rather than demolishing.
 Renovations were complete in mid-2011, and appear to have solved the light and space issues of the 1967 version.
 The addition, also in Mid-century Modern style, looks as if it's been there from the start--a difficult architectural feat to pull off.

 My favorite branch, Lakeview, is now under renovation.